2019 in UFC

 The year 2019 was the 27th year in the history of the Ultimate Fighting Championship (UFC), a mixed martial arts promotion based in the United States.

+2019 UFC Honors awards

+Starting this year, the UFC created year-end awards with "UFC Honors President's Choice Awards" for categories "Performance of the Year" and "Fight of the Year" being chosen by UFC CEO Dana White.
+The other "UFC Honors Fan Choice Awards" are for categories "Knockout of the Year", "Submission of the Year", "Event of the Year", "Comeback of the Year" and, from 2020, "Debut of the Year" in which fans are able to vote for the winner on social media.

+Winners receive a trophy commemorating their achievement along with a set of tires from sponsor Toyo Tires.

+2019 UFC.com awards

 Releases and retirements

 These fighters have either been released from their UFC contracts, announced their retirement or joined other promotions.